thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 targeting attack.
 Oblivious gateways that are detected to use targeted key configurations per-client MUST NOT be used.

+Oblivious gateways that are accessed based on SVCB discovery are required to offer a well-known oblivious gateway request path.
+This is done in part to make client-targeting attacks more difficult.
+If the gateway request path is communicated in the SVCB parameters, individual clients could receive unique paths which could be used to identify them upon making requests via a relay.
+While it is still possible for different clients to receive different gateway names, this requires provisioning more gateway names (which has overhead in DNS configuration and TLS certificate generation), and allows relays to more easily enforce allow-lists of known gateway names without needing to also check request paths.

 When clients fetch a gateway's configuration using the well-known URI, they can expose their identity in the form of an IP address if they do not connect via a proxy or some other IP-hiding mechanism.
 Clients SHOULD